swimming-running/swimming-running.github.io/_posts/2017-02-09-code-academy-2.md

     <td>What limited my learning?
 Which habits do I need to work on? </td>
   </tr>
   <tr>
-    <td>I think that when i got stuck i would ask someone straight away when i should have waited and tried more myself. </td>
+    <td>I think that when i got stuck i would ask someone straight away when i should have waited a while so i could have figured it out myself.</td>
   </tr>
   <tr>
     <td>What will I change for next time?
 How will I improve my learning?</td>